HarshDW09/HD_Portfolio/content/pages/index.md

   - type: ContactSection
     colors: colors-f
     backgroundSize: full
-    title: "Got an interesting project? or want to reach out for an opportunity Tell memore...\U0001F4AC"
+    title: "Got an interesting project? or want to reach out for an opportunity Tell me more...\U0001F4AC"
     form:
       type: FormBlock
       elementId: sign-up-form